 Banks and loyalty programs regularly target customers with personalized credit card offers.
 These can include increased bonuses over what's publicly available, bonus points for upgrading to a higher-tier card within the same card family, or bonus points for reaching tiered spending challenges.
 Offers can be targeted to anyone, anywhere.

-Each credit provider uses different metrics to determine who is targeted, but suitable candidates usually have an excellent credit score and clean credit history, are actively using revolving credit already (and responsibly), and likely are members of the rewards programs that they want to be targeted for.
+Each credit provider uses different metrics to determine who is targeted, but suitable candidates usually have an excellent credit score and clean credit history, are actively using revolving credit responsibly, and are likely members of the rewards programs that they want to be targeted for.

 Check Pre-Qualified Offers by Phone, Online, and In-Branch